-Part of the reason I moved to the desert was for the abundance of outdoor recreation.
 There is no shortage of great hiking in Southern Arizona!
-But there is a limited selection of dog friendly hikes near Tucson.
+But the selection of dog friendly hikes near Tucson is limited.
 Much of the area’s best hiking is in Saguaro National Park or Sabino Canyon – but their policies don’t allow dogs.

-Luckily, we have found five dog friendly hikes near Tucson that have become part of our regular rotation.
-And, just for fun, I’ll share our favorite spots to grab a post-hike bite with your dog.
-Because that’s what hiking is all about!
+Luckily, we have found five dog friendly hikes near Tucson.
+And, just for fun, I’ll share a few of our favorite spots to grab lunch with your dog after your hike.
+Because that’s the reward for putting in the miles!

 Catalina State Park: Canyon Loop Trail

 Catalina State Park encompasses the best of the Sonoran desert in a small area.
-There are many excellent trails here, however several of them lead into protected wilderness areas and do not allow dogs.
-Please respect the park boundary signs and only take your dogs where they are allowed!
+There are many excellent trails here, however several lead to protected wilderness areas where dogs can’t go.
+Please respect the park boundary signs and only take your dogs as far as they are allowed!

-The Canyon Loop trail, which is 2.3 miles total, is entirely dog friendly and may even have a stream running if your timing is good.
+The Canyon Loop trail, which is 2.3 miles, is entirely dog friendly and might even have a stream running if your timing is good.
 Entrance to the park is $7, or you can purchase an annual Arizona State Parks pass for $75.

 READ MORE ⇒ Tips for Desert Hiking with Dogs